What does no win no fee actually mean?

 Do I have to sign a no win no fee costs agreement straight away?

-No. You have the right to seek independent legal advice in relation to the costs agreement at your own expense.
+No and you should not sign a costs agreement at your first appointment.
+You have the right to seek independent legal advice in relation to the costs agreement at your own expense.
 You should be advised of your right to seek independent legal advice about the agreement.

 There is also a statutory cooling off period for all Queensland costs agreements, allowing you to terminate the costs agreement within not less than five (5) clear business days of entering into the costs agreement.